brettz9/es-file-traverse/README.md

 ## To-dos

+1. Build globals list for users also!
 1. Options
     1. Option to give an error or report listing **files which were not traversed** but within a set of specified files.
     1. Add a **blacklist** so that not end up linting, e.g., `node_modules` (e.g., when linting non-security issues)
 1. Iteration methods
+    1. For modules, check also for `require` when Node's `module.createRequire` or `module.createRequireFromPath` are used.
     1. Utilize **import maps** then return that result with file name/path (and module type used, e.g., if multiple module types are being queried).